vele616/monorepo/packages/jobboard/website/content/jobs/commercial-counsel-emea-hopin-oITkS.md

 ## Responsibilities:

 *   Structure, review, draft, and negotiate a variety of commercial agreements, including customer sales agreements, commercial partnership agreements, and services agreements.
-*   ​Build and manage contract processes, workflows, playbooks, and training that can scale to keep up with our fast growth.
+*   Build and manage contract processes, workflows, playbooks, and training that can scale to keep up with our fast growth.
 *   Develop, improve, and maintain contract templates, standard forms, corporate policies and processes, and training programs.
 *   Stay up-to-date on relevant industry, commercial, open-source, IP, privacy, employment, and other laws, regulations, and developments to provide the most practical advice.
 *   Contribute to cross-functional teams as a trusted advisor, creative problem-solver, and strategic thinker.